manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Use `@part` to define a class designed to be composed with `@link`.

 Generally, a link establishes a "part-of" relationship between the linking object and the linked `part`.
 Both objects form a *composite* object in terms of the interfaces defined in the link.
+A part's self-calls reach the composite.

 ```java
 interface Hero {